Deep-and-Local/deep-and-local.github.io/_posts/2024-06-26-Komakata-Dozeu-Tokyo-Asakusa.md

 ```

 > **You are not likely to get a seat**
-> - Reservation might be suspended from every customer.
+> - Reservation might be suspended.
 {: .notice--warning}